Aliases for GREM2 Gene

 GeneCards Summary for GREM2 Gene

 GREM2 (Gremlin 2, DAN Family BMP Antagonist) is a Protein Coding gene.
-Diseases associated with GREM2 include accommodative esotropia and norrie disease.
+Diseases associated with GREM2 include Tooth Agenesis, Selective, 9 and Auditory Agnosia.
 Among its related pathways are Signaling by GPCR and Signaling by BMP.
 GO annotations related to this gene include protein homodimerization activity and heparin binding.
 An important paralog of this gene is GREM1.

 UniProtKB/Swiss-Prot for GREM2 Gene

 Cytokine that inhibits the activity of BMP2 and BMP4 in a dose-dependent manner, and thereby modulates signaling by BMP family members.
 Contributes to the regulation of embryonic morphogenesis via BMP family members.
 Antagonizes BMP4-induced suppression of progesterone production in granulosa cells (By similarity).